mahendranv/mahendranv.github.io/blog/_posts/coding/2021-05-27-length-of-substring.md

 ...

 With a lookup map and sliding window, we reduced the time complexity to O(n).
-Space complexity would be O(m).
-Where m is unique charsets.
+Space complexity would be O(m), where m is unique charsets.

 ...